 Overall, Birds Of Prey has such a different vibe to any DC Film to date, and that’s what I really love about it.
 Although it references previous films, it acts as a standalone film, which I really hope turns into a series.
 It’s fun, stylish, badass and genuinely one of the best female team ups I’ve seen to date.
 I really cannot wait to see it again, and again, and again.

-Oh are if you are curious about mid and post credit scenes, do not get your hopes up, but there is a great little feature just after the credits, which is definitely worth waiting for.
+Oh are if you are curious about mid and post credit scenes for Birds Of Prey, do not get your hopes up, but there is a great little feature just after the credits, which is definitely worth waiting for.

 Birds Of Prey is out in cinemas THIS Friday (7th February).
-I will most certainly be going to see this film again in cinemas, I absolutely loved it and I think you guys will too!
+I will most certainly be going to see Birds Of Prey again in cinemas, I absolutely loved it and I think you guys will too!